jsmarques98/LAPR4-ISEP/documentation/SprintA/DomainModel/AggregatesDiagram/AggregateQuestionnaire/AggregateQuestionnaire.md

 - It will be needed to manage and create questions in our application.

-We consider that "QuestionNumeric", "QuestionScailingOptions", "QuestionFreeText", "QuestionSortingOptions", "QuestionSingleChoice", "QuestionMultipleChoiceWithInputValue" and "QuestionMultipleCoice" should all be considered entitities because:
+We consider that "QuestionNumeric", "QuestionScailingOptions", "QuestionFreeText", "QuestionSortingOptions", "QuestionSingleChoice", "QuestionMultipleChoiceWithInputValue" and "QuestionMultipleCoice" should all be considered entities because:

 - All of them are derived by inheritance of the entity "Question"